 Importance of IMDG Code for seafarers

-All the crew members engaged on a ship and involved directly with dangerous cargo carried on the ship must undergo dangerous goods course, which is based on STCW requirements and prepared as per IMO guidance.
-There are several shore-based training centres which offer dangerous goods training to handle the IMDG cargo on a ship.
-Following are important points, which a seafarer must understand under IMDG code:
+All the crew members engaged on a ship and directly involved with dangerous cargo carried on board the vessel must undergo a dangerous goods course based on STCW requirements and be prepared as per IMO guidance.
+Several shore-based training centres offer dangerous goods training to handle the IMDG cargo on a ship.

-- The seafarer should be able to classify dangerous goods and identify the shipping names of dangerous goods.
+• Segregation of dangerous goods and identifying the proper shipping name of dangerous goods.

-- Must know safe practice to load/unload the cargo unit carrying the IMDG product
+• Must know the hazards associated with these goods and safe practices to load/unload the cargo unit carrying the IMDG products.

 Related Reading: Cargo Handling On Ships – 10 Tips That Can Save Your Life

-- How to handle the dangerous goods when the ship is under voyage
+• How to handle the hazardous goods when the ship is under voyage

 Related Reading: Understanding Principles Of Passage Planning

-- To know the best procedure to contain and fight a fire involving dangerous goods carried on ship
+• To know the best procedure to contain and fight a fire involving dangerous goods carried on a ship

 Related Reading: Fighting Fire In Ship’s Cargo Hold